LiamPierce/ecse373_f22_t3_ariac_final_5/README.md

 The code also contains a method for finding (and caching) the correct bin location using just the logical camera data.

+# Example RUN

+[This link](https://youtu.be/5s21_tOiuP8) contains a video of an early run of this package.
+Improvements have been made since, specifically for product placement on the AGV and arm planning.

 # Running this package:

 ## Launch the competition environment: